platformsh/platformsh-docs/sites/upsun/src/increase-observability/application-metrics/nodejs.md

 {{< vendor/name >}} Continuous Profiling is powered by [Blackfire](../../../increase-observability/application-metrics/blackfire.md).
 It is available directly from the Console under the `Profiling` tab of your environments.

-The Node.js continuous profiling is currently made accross 3 dimensions:
+The Node.js continuous profiling is currently made across 3 dimensions:
 - **CPU Time**:  Time spent running on the CPU
 - **Wall-time**: Elapsed time per function call
 - **Heap**: Memory allocation and reserved space over time